rladies/meetup-presentations_brisbane/2021/08/README.md

 * Katie Buchhorn, QUT

-Welcome to our June Event!
+Welcome to our August event!

 [RSVP via Meetup](https://www.meetup.com/rladies-brisbane/events/280047293/).
 This is a hybrid event with a Zoom link.